-Stricter regulatory rules and requirements, in particular the EU Banking Package and the amended BCBS standards, result in significant capital demand for the Issuer and/or result in constraints and limitations on risk related business and other business of the Issuer.
-The latter will negatively affect the income and revenues of the Issuer.
+Compliance with these regulatory rules and requirements, in particular including the ongoing monitoring and implementation of new or amended rules and regulations cause significant costs and additional effort for the Issuer and any (factual or even only alleged) breach of such rules and requirements, such as the EU Banking Package and the amended BCBS standards, may result in major regulatory measures and bear a main legal and reputational risk.
+Furthermore, stricter regulatory rules and requirements, in particular the EU Banking Package and the amended BCBS Standards, result in significant capital demand for the Issuer and/or result in constraints and limitations on risk related business and other business of the Issuer; the latter will negatively affect the income and revenues of the Issuer.

-2. The Issuer has to comply with its applicable regulatory capital requirements at any time.
+2. The Issuer must comply with its applicable regulatory capital requirements at any time.

-The Issuer has to comply with certain regulatory capital requirements (both, on an individual basis as well as on a consolidated basis (at the level of RBI Regulatory Group) at any time:
+The Issuer must comply with certain regulatory capital requirements (both, on an individual basis as well as on a consolidated basis (at the level of RBI Regulatory Group) at any time:

-- In this regard, the Issuer and the RBI Regulatory Group are required to satisfy the applicable minimum capital requirements pursuant to Article 92 CRR, i.e. the so-called "Pillar 1 requirements" at all times.
-This includes a Common Equity Tier 1 ("CET 1") capital ratio of 4.5%, a Tier 1 capital ratio of 6% and a total capital ratio of 8%. - In addition, the Issuer and the RBI Regulatory Group are required to satisfy at all times the capital requirements that are imposed by the ECB following the supervisory review and evaluation process ("SREP"), i.e. the so-called "Pillar 2 requirements" ("P2R") which go beyond the Pillar 1 requirements.
+- In this regard, the Issuer and the RBI Regulatory Group are required to satisfy the applicable minimum capital requirements pursuant to Article 92 CRR (the so-called "Pillar 1 requirements") at all times.
+This includes a Common Equity Tier 1 ("CET 1") capital ratio of 4.5%, a Tier 1 capital ratio of 6% and a total capital ratio of 8%. - The Issuer and the RBI Regulatory Group are also required to satisfy at all times the capital requirements that are imposed by the ECB following the supervisory review and evaluation process ("SREP"), i.e. the so-called "Pillar 2 requirement" ("P2R") which goes beyond the Pillar 1 requirements.
 The P2R shall be met in the form of at least 56.25 per cent.
 CET 1 capital and 75 per cent.
 Tier 1 capital.
-In addition, the RBI Regulatory Group is expected to meet the so-called "Pillar 2 guidance" ("P2G").

-- Furthermore, the Issuer and the RBI Regulatory Group are required to satisfy at all times the combined buffer requirement within the meaning of § 2(45) of the Austrian Banking Act (Bankwesengesetz "BWG") in the form of CET 1 capital.
-For the Issuer and the RBI Regulatory Group, the combined buffer requirement consists of the sum of the capital buffer requirement for compliance with the capital conservation buffer, the countercyclical capital buffer for relevant credit exposures located in different countries, the systemic risk buffer and the capital buffer requirement for other systemically important institutions (O-SII) buffer), in each case, based on the total risk exposure calculated pursuant to Article 92(3) CRR. - Furthermore, the Issuer and the RBI Resolution Group Austria shall meet the minimum requirements for own funds and eligible liabilities ("MREL") in accordance with the Austrian Recovery and Resolution Act (Sanierungs- und Abwicklungesetz "BaSAG")/the SRMR upon request of the resolution authority.
-This MREL target shall be determined by the resolution authority (in the case of the Issuer, the Single Resolution Board ("SRB")) expressed as the amount of own funds and eligible liabilities expressed as a percentage of the total liabilities and own funds of the institution.
+In addition, the RBI Regulatory Group and the Issuer are required to satisfy the so-called "Pillar 2 guidance" ("P2G"). - Furthermore, the Issuer and the RBI Regulatory Group are required to satisfy at all times the combined buffer requirement within the meaning of § 2(45) of the Austrian Banking Act (Bankwesengesetz "BWG") in form of CET 1 capital.
+For the Issuer and the RBI Regulatory Group, the combined buffer requirement consists of the sum of the capital buffer requirement for compliance with the capital conservation buffer, the countercyclical capital buffer for relevant credit exposures located in different countries, the systemic risk buffer and the capital buffer requirement for other systemically important institutions (O-SII) buffer), in each case, based on the total risk exposure calculated pursuant to Article 92(3) CRR. - In addition, the Issuer and the RBI Resolution Group Austria shall meet MREL in accordance with the SRMR upon request of the resolution authority.
+This MREL target shall be determined by the resolution authority (in the case of the Issuer, the Single Resolution Board ("SRB")) and shall be calculated as the amount of own funds and eligible liabilities expressed as a percentage of the total liabilities and own funds of the institution.